 So we shamelessly enjoy family movie night with popcorn fresh from our popcorn maker, a couple of family size bags of candy (although ‘family size’ is obviously for a smaller family than ours!) some nachos and jars of dip and, if we’re feeling adventurous and have planned waa-AAAA ay ahead, some snacks themed to the movie.

 Pajama pants, baggy shorts, and tee-shirts are the attire of choice at a Barnes family movie night supplemented the occasional small child with autism whipping all of his clothes off – not something you can do at your local movie theatre!
-Well, I suppose you could but it would probably raise more than a few eyebrows, and we’d likely be asked to leave before the finale of the movie!!
+Well, I suppose you could, but it would probably raise more than a few eyebrows, and we’d likely be asked to leave before the finale of the movie!!

 So, that’s all of the easy stuff; the hardest thing is finding something we all want to watch (or can, at least, sit through to the end if we don’t really want to watch it!
-In our household we have two adults who like; chick flicks, thrillers, crime movies & documentaries.
-One son who likes sports & graphic novel themed viewing, one who likes military movies and the supernatural, a daughter who likes dragons, anything girly & family guy and a little fella who enjoys watching anything fast paced, especially if it involves transportation, machinery or explosions (include all of the last three & you’ve got yourself a hit!)
+In our household, we have two adults who like; chick flicks, thrillers, crime movies & documentaries.
+One son who loves sports & graphic novel themed viewing, one who likes military films and the supernatural, a daughter who likes dragons, anything girly & family guy and a little fella who enjoys watching anything fast paced, especially if it involves transportation, machinery or explosions (include all of the last three & you’ve got yourself a hit!)
 So how do we choose something to watch together?